Los Alamos National Laboratory Modeling & Simulation Scientist (Scientist 4) in Los Alamos, New Mexico

 Demonstrated ability to develop and sustain strategic collaborations and partnerships with other leading organizations

-Demonstrate ability to work effectively in a collaborative and multi‐disciplinary scientific environment
+Demonstrated ability to work effectively in a collaborative and multi‐disciplinary scientific environment

 Significant project management and program development skills

-Experience mentoring and managing junior staff
+Experience mentoring and managing junior staff, including small teams

 Demonstrate excellent oral and written skills